Daily routines Grooming and dental care Rescue-aware handovers

 Know what to check daily, weekly, and monthly

-A simple rhythm helps owners spot small problems before they become painful, expensive, or frightening for the dog.
+A simple rhythm helps you spot small problems before they become painful, expensive, or frightening for the dog.

 Daily

-• Eye area, face, paws, rear hygiene, and obvious mats
+• Eye area, face, paws, rear hygiene, obvious mats

 Weekly

-• Brush-through, nail check, ears, skin, and coat condition
+• Brush-through, nail check, ears, skin, coat condition

-• Mouth check for bad breath, sore gums, or chewing changes
+• Mouth check — bad breath, sore gums, chewing changes

-• Review food, treats, weight feel, and any new behaviour
+• Review food, treats, weight feel, any new behaviour

 Monthly or seasonal

-• Grooming appointment or trim planning before mats form
+• Grooming appointment or trim before mats form

-• Winter warmth, summer heat safety, and holiday-care plans
+• Winter warmth, summer heat safety, holiday-care plans

 Home setup